mahozad/wavy-slider/README.md

 Supported target platforms are Android, IOS, Desktop, and JavaScript (Kotlin/JS).

 ## Demo
-For a live, interactive demo go to https://mahozad.ir/wavy-slider.
+For a live, interactive Web demo go to https://mahozad.ir/wavy-slider.
 For real-world apps in various platforms using the library, see the [showcase](showcase) directory.

 ## Getting started